 Stephen has spent all his professional life in the education and social care sector.
 Following his graduation from Kingston University in 2001 gaining a BSc Hons in Psychology and Sociology, he worked as an advocate for Kent looked after young people.
 Gaining a post-graduate Diploma in Management Studies with the University of Kent, he took on more senior management responsibilities and co-founded YLF in 2007.

-After founding the South East Regional Independent Visitors Service Network and leading the charity in achieving successful external accreditations, such as Investing in Volunteers, Stephen stepped up as CEO with overall responsibility for the charity in November 2012.
+After founding the South East Regional Independent Visitors Service Network and leading the charity in achieving successful external accreditation’s, such as Investing in Volunteers, Stephen stepped up as CEO with overall responsibility for the charity in November 2012.
 Since then Stephen has led the charity through a period of continuous development and improvement, managed the successful re commissioning of local authority contracts, gained new contracts and launched new services whilst ensuring the charity was able to make a difference to children and young people by delivering effective and measurable outcomes.
 Stephen is also an acting Trustee of the National Appropriate Adult Network.

 Kristy Tidey | Advocacy Manager